 How Important is Breed?

-The breed of your dog can obviously determine their appearance, but it can also influence their temperament, build, activity level, and dietary needs.
+Your dog's breed can obviously determine their appearance, but it can also influence their temperament, build, activity level, and dietary needs.
 This could mean that a dog with a sturdy build and high activity level, for example, may benefit from a different diet than a dog with a smaller stature and lower activity level.

 Every breed has different genetic traits that can determine metabolism and predispositions for disease and age-related issues.
 Finding the right diet for your breed can help to reduce or prevent these problems by offering the right nutrients to support your dog’s overall health.